RDoerfel/extract_tac/README.md

 ### ToDo

 - Parallelize the extraction to process ROIs in parallel, which could be beneficial for larger dynamic images.
-- Add proper documentation and examples for using the tool effectively.
-- Add tests for higher-order functions to ensure robustness.
 - Implement a progress bar or status updates during long-running tasks.
 - Add a checker to automatically distinguish between dynamic and static data based on the image dimensions.
-- Distribute the standard FS regions with the package to simplify usage.